Rule 214. Attorneys convicted of crimes.

 Official Note

-The subject of the summary proceedings authorized by subdivision (d) is limited to whether the conditions triggering the application of subdivision (d) exist, i.e., proof that the respondent-attorney is the same person as the individual convicted of the offense charged and that the offense is a serious crime, and will not include such subjects as mitigating or aggravating circumstances.
+The subject of the summary proceedings authorized by subdivision (d) will ordinarily be limited to whether the condition triggering the application of subdivision (d) exists, i.e., proof that the respondent-attorney is the same person as the individual convicted of the offense charged, although the Court has the discretion to consider such subjects as mitigating or aggravating circumstances.
 The provision of subdivision (d)(3) permitting the respondent-attorney to continue representing existing clients for 30 days is intended to avoid undue hardship to clients and to permit a winding down of matters being handled by the respondent-attorney, and the permissible activities of the respondent-attorney are intended to be limited to only those necessary to accomplish those purposes.

-(e) A certificate of a conviction of an attorney for a serious crime filed under subdivision (b) or (c) shall be conclusive evidence of the commission of that crime in any disciplinary proceeding instituted against the attorney based upon the conviction.
+(e) A certificate of a conviction of an attorney for a crime shall be conclusive evidence of the commission of that crime in any disciplinary proceeding instituted against the attorney based upon the conviction.

 Official Note